Ensuring optimal oxygen levels

 In the event of low oxygen content in the water, the fish must pump more water through the gills in order to be able to absorb sufficient amounts of oxygen.
 This also increases the amount of toxins which come in contact with the gills and thereby enter the fish.
 This requires special attention when it comes to water parameters which even at small amounts can limit production quite drastically, for example ammonia (NH3) and last but not least, nitrite (NO2-).
 In order to escape this situation, the water must be enriched with oxygen during the shortage, allowing to return to an oxygen-based metabolism and to 'pay back' the oxygen deficit.

-The oxygen content in the water affects the oxygen content in the blood of the fish, at given water temperatures, and this can have an influence on optimal feed utilization.
-At unsatisfactory oxygen saturation levels, feed utilization decreases and thus, feed conversion ratio increases.
-For optimal feed utilization, it is required that the blood is almost 100 % saturated with oxygen when it leaves the gills.
+The oxygen content in the water affects the oxygen content in the blood of the fish, at given water temperatures, and this can have an influence on optimal feed utilisation.
+At unsatisfactory oxygen saturation levels, feed utilisation decreases and thus, feed conversion ratio increases.
+For optimal feed utilisation, it is required that the blood is almost 100 % saturated with oxygen when it leaves the gills.

 Oxygen saturation vs. feed utilisation.
 At 5 ˚C, the fish can utilise the feed optimally even if the oxygen saturation of the water is only 42 %.
 At 22 ˚C, the fish can only utilise the feed at a maximum if the oxygen saturation of the water is almost 100 %.